Our Guest Blogging Guidelines

 - ALL sources must be attributed and hyperlinked – this includes images

-- If you mention a website or tool, hyperlink that, also.
+- If you mention a website, tool, or not widely known concept, hyperlink that, also.
 This is a solid SEO practice as well as being the right thing to do

 - Never quote a statistic without stating and/or hyperlinking the source.
 Too many so-called facts aren’t facts at all – they are simply ‘common knowledge’ that is wrong!
 We won’t publish these!

 - And for goodness sake, please don’t use years-old statistics!
 In this little world of ours, things change so quickly, stats from 2 years ago are often barely relevant.

 - We will provide the featured image for your post